Everyone claims to be “data-driven.” Heck, it’s hard to find a resumé or LinkedIn bio these days that doesn’t contain this phrase.

-When organizations don’t show their CRM data the love and attention it deserves (by keeping it clean and up to date), they’re left with low-quality data that drives even lower-quality business outcomes.
+When organizations don’t show their CRM data the love and attention it deserves (by keeping it clean and up-to-date), they’re left with low-quality data that results in even lower-quality business outcomes.

-Good news, right?
-Not quite.
-When we drilled deeper, over half of these same respondents rated their CRM accuracy and completeness at less than 80 percent.
-Many also blamed their data for a wide range of negative business outcomes that we’ll discuss later.
+In our State of CRM Data Management 2022 report, more than half of the CRM admins we surveyed rated their CRM accuracy and completeness at less than 80 percent.
+Many also blamed their data for a wide range of negative business outcomes (we’ll get to those soon).

-Low-quality data can have a major impact on team productivity.
-Take for example, the stat we mentioned: The quality and accuracy of the average CRM is less than 80 percent.
+Poor quality data can have a major impact on team productivity.
+For example, take the stat we mentioned earlier: the quality and accuracy of the average CRM is less than 80 percent.

 Now, let’s do some basic math:

 That’s only for one SDR.
-Take this number and multiply it across other users and departments, and the productivity loss becomes staggering.
+Take this number and multiply it across other users and departments, and the time investment and productivity loss becomes staggering.

-Depending on how it’s managed, your CRM data can be a goldmine or a money pit.
+Depending on how your CRM data is managed, it can be a goldmine or a money pit.

 Sometimes it’s hard to draw a straight line from data quality back to revenue.
 As such, it’s easy for leadership to push data quality far down on their list of priorities.

 In this climate, employees have limited patience for working with dirty data—especially when it stops them from meeting their goals.

 Every member of the team relies on different data points, from a sales representative using up-to-date contact information to reach a prospect, to a marketing professional looking for a customer’s address to create a segmented email list.

-If your organization won’t invest in data quality improvements in 2022, it’s easier than ever for them to find an employer who will.
-Sixty-four percent of study participants say they would consider leaving their current role if additional resources are not allocated to a robust CRM data quality plan.
+If your organization won’t invest in data quality improvements, it’s easier than ever for your employees to find an employer who will.
+Sixty-four percent of study participants say they would consider leaving their current role if additional resources were not allocated to a robust CRM data quality plan.